opengisci/opengisci.github.io/sp25/_posts/2025-05-05-conclusion.md

 ## Concluding thoughts

+[FOSS4GNA](https://www.foss4gna.org/) is in Reston Virginia from November 3-5.
+Shall we present findings?

 Today is the final day of class together.
 We need to celebrate and review our accomplishments!

 But, there is *always* still more to learn...